The Countywide Transportation Plan

 Alameda CTC is hosting the first of two application workshops on Thursday, June 4, 2015 from 11 a.m. - 1 p.m. at Alameda CTC’s office in downtown Oakland at 1111 Broadway, Suite 800.
 The second workshop is on July 9.

 Public agencies or nonprofit organizations with the sponsorship from a public agency that has jurisdiction over the area in which the transportation project/program is located may submit applications.
 The application process will take place online.
-Applications will be available June 1, 2015.
-A link will be available here beginning June 1.
+A link to the application is available below.

 The CTP Update will develop a performance-based, long-range plan (through 2040) for Alameda County's multimodal transportation network that will also inform the Metropolitan Transportation Commission's Regional Transportation Plan.
 The CTP will provide a basis for the programming and allocation of funds within the purview of Alameda CTC decision-making authority, including local, regional, state and federal funds.
 The CTP is scheduled for adoption by Alameda CTC in June 2016.